-Auto accidents happen, and they usually happen at a speed that leaves you in shock.
-That said, you can keep panic at bay by taking certain steps once such an unfortunate mishap has occurred.
+Auto accidents happen, and they usually occur at a speed that leaves you in shock.
+That said, you can keep panic at bay by taking specific steps once such an unfortunate mishap has occurred.
 Let us take a quick look at what you should try to do in the immediate aftermath of an auto accident.

 Check for Injuries

-First and foremost, you have to check yourself for any injuries that you might have sustained in the car crash.
-If there are any broken bones, they will very quickly —and very painfully—make themselves apparent, however, there are many internal injuries that may not be that easily apparent.
-This particularly holds true for neck and back injuries.
+First and foremost, you have to check yourself for any injuries you might have sustained in the car crash.
+If there are any broken bones, they will very quickly and painfully make themselves apparent.
+However, many internal injuries may not be that readily apparent.
+This is particularly true for neck and back injuries.

 These injuries can easily lead to a fairly common defense move by the insurance companies and their legal teams.
 They state that since you have waited for several days before seeking medical attention, your complaint is probably not related to the car accident.

 This is why you should seek urgent medical attention after any automobile accident if you believe you may have been injured in any way.